-Emissions shall mean pollutants of various states which are released into the atmosphere.
+Emissions shall mean pollutants of various states that are released into the atmosphere.
 Emissions are given in kilograms per hour or in tonnes per year.
-Amounts of the given pollutants released into the air are listed in the Register of Emissions and Air Pollution Sources (REZZO).
-Data in tables are broken down by type of pollution sources to
+Amounts of the given pollutants released into the air are listed in the Register of Emissions and Stationary Sources (REZZO).
+Data in tables are broken down by type of pollution sources to REZZO 1-3 (for stationary pollution sources) and REZZO 4 (for mobile pollution sources, especially road motor vehicles, railway vehicles, boats, vessels, and aircraft).